AdStack/adstack.github.io/Readme.md

 ## Styles and Layout

-The layout uses a custom grid system.
+The layout uses a custom grid system that is loosely based on Twitter Bootstrap's 12-column grid.